kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * When you enabled, provides you with
   * Combined Usage - combine the usage across all AWS accounts in the AWS Organization to share the volume pricing, Reserved Instances and Saving Plans
+  * Benefit of consolidated billing is the ability to share bulk discount pricing, Savings Plans, and Reserved Instances across the accounts in your organization.
+For instance, one account might not have enough monthly usage to qualify for discount pricing.
+However, when multiple accounts are combined, their aggregated usage may result in a benefit that applies across all accounts in the organization.
   * One Bill - get on bill for all AWS accounts in the AWS Organization
 * The management account can turn off Reserved Instances discount sharing for any account in the AWS Organization, including itself